-Union Bank UK measures IRRBB by assessing the impact of 200 bps parallel shock on its Economic value of equity.
-All B/S exposures are segmented by time buckets on the basis of next re-pricing date.
-The NPV of the net gap in each time bucket is calculated based on GBP yield curve sourced from Bloomberg.
-This curve is then shifted 200bps parallel up and down to assess the P&L impact.
-The higher of the 2 P&L impact ignoring the sign is taken as the IRRBB capital.
+Union Bank UK measures IRRBB by assessing the impact of a 200-bps parallel shock on its Economic Value of Equity.
+All the exposures are segmented by time buckets on the basis of the next re-pricing date.
+The NPV of the net gap in each time bucket is calculated based on a GBP yield curve sourced from Bloomberg.
+This curve is then shifted 200-bps parallel up and down to assess the value impact.
+The highest of the 2 value impacts ignoring the sign is taken as the IRRBB capital.